skip to main content

 • Not ideal for heavier babies and toddlers

-If you’re on the hunt for a simple but chic ring sling that won’t break the bank or your back, Moby is a must-have.
-Made of airy double gauze cotton, this minimalist ring sling is lightweight and ultra-breathable so you both keep your cool.
+Made of airy double gauze cotton, this minimalist ring sling is lightweight and ultra-breathable so you and baby stay cool.
 It comes in gender-neutral colors and is one-size-fits-all so multiple caregivers can wear and adjust for a custom fit.
 It accommodates babies from the newborn stage (eight pounds) through the toddler years, though it’s best suited for smaller babies, as it may be tough to comfortably wear them for extended periods as they reach the upper end of the 33-pound weight limit.

-Many Babylist parents and reviewers praise how breastfeeding-friendly the Moby ring sling is, with one calling it “effortless to nurse in” hands-free and noting how “the tail fabric can be lightly draped over for privacy if desired.”
+Many Babylist parents and reviewers praise how breastfeeding-friendly the Moby ring sling is, with one calling it “effortless to nurse in” hands-free, and noting how “the tail fabric can be lightly draped over for privacy if desired.”
 (You can even use the tail as a sun shade, burp or drool rag in a pinch.)
-Because it only comes in one size however, petite caregivers may find the excess fabric cumbersome to manage or adjust, while taller and plus-parents may have trouble finding a comfortable fit.
-Like hope&plum, Moby offers complimentary one-on-one support via Facetime, Skype or Zoom—just call (888) 629-9727 or send them an email at info@mobywrap.com to schedule.
+Because it only comes in one size, petite caregivers may find the excess fabric cumbersome to manage or adjust, while taller and plus-parents may have trouble finding a comfortable fit.
+Like the other brands on this list, Moby also offers complimentary one-on-one support—you can find more details on their website

 Additional Specs